 The classic look of wood requires the most hands-on care.
 Cedar is a fantastic choice because it naturally resists rot and pests, but even the best wood will eventually weather.
 To keep it in top shape, you can apply a food-safe sealant every few years to protect it from moisture.
 Cheaper woods like pine are more prone to warping and rotting and will need replacing sooner.
 A crucial safety note: never use chemically treated lumber for beds where you plan to grow edibles, as those chemicals can leach into your soil.
 Regular inspections for splintering, loose screws, and signs of decay will help you catch issues early.

-Maintain Metal Beds
+Caring for Metal Garden Beds

 If you’re looking for a low-maintenance option, metal is a clear winner.
 Galvanized or powder-coated metal garden beds are built to withstand the elements without rusting or degrading.
 Their main upkeep is an occasional rinse with a hose to wash off dirt and debris.
 Because they are so durable, you won’t have to worry about rot, pests, or warping.
 Metal is a great long-term investment that lets you spend less time on maintenance and more time actually gardening.
 They also do a great job of warming the soil in the spring, giving your plants a head start on the growing season.